Where to See the Redwoods near San Francisco

 Muir Woods National Monument is home to some of the oldest and most beautiful trees in the world. 🌲🌲🌲 And, it features gorgeous walking trails and striking scenery.
 A little known secret: Muir Woods Cafe ☕️ just might have the very best dishes out of all National Parks.
 Just about everything at the cafe is sourced from local farms and bakeries — be sure to check it out! #DylansTours

-The most popular redwood forest near San Francisco is the ancient grove of 2,000 year old redwoods trees in Muir Woods National Monument.
+The most popular redwood forest near San Francisco is the ancient grove of 2,000-year-old redwood trees in Muir Woods National Monument.

 Visiting Muir Woods has gotten tricky in recent years with the introduction of required parking permits and a Muir Woods shuttle that only runs seasonally.
 Because of this, catching a Muir Woods tour has become one of the simplest ways of planning a trip to these redwoods near San Francisco.

-Dylan’s most popular bus tour of San Francisco includes stopping for over an hour to explore and do redwood hikes in the Bay Area.
-Alternatively, Dylan’s offers a combo self-guided San Francisco bike tour and Muir Woods shuttle for those who also want to bike the Golden Gate Bridge.
+Dylan’s most popular San Francisco tours includes stopping for over an hour to explore and do redwood hikes in the Bay Area.
+Alternatively, Dylan’s tours offers a combo self-guided San Francisco bike tour and Muir Woods shuttle for those who also want to bike the Golden Gate Bridge.

 Redwoods in Downtown San Francisco

-Since 1959, the Financial District has been been hiding a redwood park in San Francisco.
+Since 1959, the Financial District has been hiding a redwood park in San Francisco.

 Towering in the shade of the mighty Transamerica Pyramid is a half acre park filled with four dozen redwood trees.
 This small park is easy to miss, but is one of the closest redwoods to San Francisco since it is within walking distance to some of the most popular Union Square hotels.

 Here’s the catch: The Transamerica Redwood Park hours are very limited.
-These redwoods in San San Francisco are closed on the weekends and are only open Monday – Friday 7am – 5:30pm.
+These redwoods in San Francisco are closed on the weekends and are only open Monday – Friday 6am – 6pm.